gchurch/ASP.NET-eShop/README.md

 ## Unit Tests

 Unit testing is performed with MSTest using the Shouldly assertion framework and the Moq mocking framework.
+I have used the Arrange, Act, Assert steps in the tests.
+I have give each of the tests meaningful names.
+I am using one assertion per test.

 ## Functional Tests